tony-42069/trader-tony-gill/README.md

 ## License

-ISC License
+MIT License - see LICENSE file for details

 ## Disclaimer

-Trading cryptocurrencies carries significant risk.
 This bot is for educational purposes only.
-Always do your own research and never trade with funds you cannot afford to lose.
+Use at your own risk.
+Always verify transactions before confirming them.